Citizenship in Romania can be granted to foreign nationals who have lived in the country for a certain period of time and meet specific criteria.

 - The right to live and work in Romania without the need for a residency permit

 - The ability to travel freely throughout the European Union

 - Access to the same social benefits as Romanian citizens, such as healthcare and education

 - The right to vote in Romanian elections

-Dual Citizenship in Romani
+Dual Citizenship in Romania

 Romania permits dual citizenship, meaning that it is possible to become a citizen of Romania without renouncing your existing citizenship.
 However, it is important to note that some countries do not allow their citizens to hold dual citizenship, so it is important to check with your country’s embassy or consulate to determine whether dual citizenship is permitted.

-Reliable Information on Citizenship in Romani
+Reliable Information on Citizenship in Romania

 For reliable, up-to-date information on citizenship in Romania, you can visit the website of the Romanian Ministry of Internal Affairs, which provides information on the citizenship application process and eligibility criteria.
 You can also contact the Romanian embassy or consulate in your home country for more information.